elastic/rally/README.md

 1. Clone this repo: `git clone git@github.com:elastic/rally.git`
 2. Install Rally and its dependencies: `python3 setup.py develop`.
 Depending on your local setup and file system permission it might be necessary to use `sudo` in this step. `sudo`ing is required as this script will install two Python libraries which Rally needs to run:`psutil` to gather process metrics and `elasticsearch` to connect to the benchmark cluster.
 Additionally, the setup procedure will set symlinks to the script `esrally` so it can be easily invoked.
 If you don't want do that, see the section below for an alternative.
 Note: this step will change once Rally is available in the official Python package repos.
-3. Run Rally: `esrally`.
-The first time it will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
+3. Configure Rally: `esrally configure`.
+It will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
-4. Rerun Rally: `esrally`.
+4. Run Rally: `esrally`.
 It is now properly set up and will run the benchmarks.

 ### Non-sudo Install